Home Doh Ref

 # Basic Types

-stringValue: 'IsString'
+string_value: 'IsString'

-numberValue: 'IsNumber'
+number_value: 'IsNumber'

-# Composite Types
+# Composite Types (shallow only)

-enabled: 'IsBoolean'
+config_enabled: 'IsBoolean'

-level: 'IsInt'
+config_level: 'IsInt'

-name: 'IsStringAndHasValue'
+config_name: 'IsStringAndHasValue'

 # Advanced Validation